 I'm the crazy one.

-I told my mom about my struggle with my lesson and she pulled out a book for me to look at.
-It's called The Gift of the Atonement, favorite writings on the Atonement and Resurrection of Jesus Christ.
-And in this book I found a quote she had marked by Sherri Dew (who doesn't love Sherri Dew?)
-Sister Dew is talking about a particularly difficult trial she had gone through, she says:
+The Gift of the Atonement, favorite writings on the Atonement and Resurrection of Jesus Christ.
+And in this book I found a quote she had marked by Sherri Dew

 "I pleaded with the Lord to change my circumstances, because I knew I could never be happy until he did.
 Instead, he changed my heart.
 I asked him to take away my burden, but he strengthened me so that I could bear my burdens with ease."